nathansmith/javascript-quiz/ANSWERS.md

     // Now sparky has 2 wings, as do all other dogs!
     Dog.prototype.wings = 2;

-    // We just killed all animals, including dogs, and sparky too.
+    // We just killed all dogs, and sparky too.
 Oh no!
-    Animal.prototype.is_alive = false;
+    Dog.prototype.is_alive = false;
     ```

 04. Describe how the "module pattern" works.
 Explain how the "revealing module pattern" expands upon it.